michealengland/micheal-dev-2/README.md

 Hey there!
 I'm Mike, a passionate developer with a love for creating and experimenting with web technologies.
 This is my personal site, a space where I blend my enthusiasm for JavaScript, TypeScript, and design to build cool stuff.
 This site is intended to be easy to maintain and update with the power of markdown. 🚀

-This site was previously migrated from my first personal site, [micheal.dev](https://micheal.dev), which was built with Gatsby.

 ## What's Under the Hood?

 - **Astro.js**: The stellar framework that makes building fast, optimized websites a breeze.